 |Season||1 March to 30 September for brown trout, sea trout

 all year for pike and other coarse fish

-all lawful methods, although the use of ground bait and maggots is prohibited in that part of Lower Lough Erne west of an imaginary line from the nearest point of Pollaginnive on the east shore of Boa Island to Hare Island and from that point on the west shore of Hare Island to the most easterly part of Tully Point
+All lawful methods, although the use of ground bait and maggots is not allowed in that part of Lower Lough Erne west of an imaginary line from the nearest point of Pollaginnive on the east shore of Boa Island to Hare Island and from that point on the west shore of Hare Island to the most easterly part of Tully Point.

 DAERA game rod licence is required when fishing for trout and salmon: